usekarma/aws-iac/README.md

 ✅ **Prevents unauthorized deployments** – Terraform will only deploy what’s explicitly defined in the config repo.
 ✅ **Ensures full auditability** – Since all changes must go through Git, every deployment is tracked.
 ✅ **Uses AWS Secrets Manager for sensitive credentials** – Preventing secrets from being exposed in Terraform state.

 ---

+## 🧠 Project Background

+This repository is part of a broader open-source architecture I’ve developed to support configuration-driven AWS deployment.

+While some of these ideas were shaped through years of professional experience and refinement, the implementations here are entirely original — built independently and outside the context of any prior employment.

+For the full context and design principles behind this system, see the [aws-deployment-guide](https://github.com/tstrall/aws-deployment-guide).

+---